-Sandy Rudd is back and this time she will be paying tribute to one of the finest Namibian artists, John Muafangejo.
+Sandy Rudd is back and this time she will be paying tribute to one of Namibia’s finest artists, John Muafangejo.

 Having been active in Namibian theatre scene for 35 years, Sandy has a total of 45 productions and 6 international productions under her belt and has won numerous awards on her directorial ability for productions like ‘Meme Mia!’
 (Namibian adaptation of Mama Mia!), ‘Complete Works Of Shakespeare’, ‘The Lesson’, ‘Charlie & Chocolate Factory’, amongst many others.